DaniLascu/Minesweeper-Console/README.md

 ## Conclusions
 ### Laboratory functionalities and their usage in my project
 My project uses the following functionalities, that were presented during the laboratories:
-1. SPI: used for comunicating with both the TFT LCD ILI_9341 and the MicroSD Card.
-The following code snippet shows the TFT's SPI initialization.
+1. **SPI**: used for comunicating with both the TFT LCD ILI_9341 and the MicroSD Card.
+The project uses the VSPI interface of the microcontroller.
+The LCD and SD card share the MOSI, MISO and CLK lines while having separate CS lines.
+The following code snippets shows the TFT's SPI initialization and SD card initialization.
 The Adafruit_ILI9341 library simplifies the initialization process.
 ```C
 // Pin definitions for the ESP32
 #define TFT_CS    5      // Chip Select (CS)